CROATIA SOLO TRAVEL GUIDE

 KNOW BEFORE YOU GO!
 CROATIA TRAVEL GUIDE 2023

 Like this?
 Share it with others!

 Dobrodošli u Hrvatsku!

 Hi!
-I’m Gwen, and my passion is using my 27+ years of global travel and sustainability knowledge and experience to help the solo over 50’s be and stay adventurous through solo travel with their eco-friendly, responsible travel foot forward.
+I’m Gwen, and my passion is using my 28 years of solo global travel and sustainability knowledge and experience to help the solo over 50’s be and stay adventurous through solo travel with their eco-friendly, responsible travel foot forward.
 Here is my guide to Croatia solo travel, all from my solo travel in Croatia, so you can book and realize your solo trip to Croatia.
 What are you waiting for?

 CROATIA: DID YOU KNOW?

 Croatia – known as “the land of 1000 islands”, Croatia is home to 10 UNESCO World Heritage Sites, including Plitvice Lakes National Park, the Old City of Dubrovnik (one of the Game of Thrones filming locations), and the Palace of Diocletian within the historical center of Split.

 Croatia is also known for its capital, Zagreb, its Dalmation Coast with beautiful islands and stunning beaches – like Zlatni Rat Beach (Golden Horn), the birthplace of Zinfandel wine (no, it’s not California), Marco Polo, Ivan Mestrovic, Nikola Tesla, Goran Visnjic, Rade Serbedzija, and Branko Lustig.